Find Affordable College Courses

 CU - Boulder Linguistics & Comparative Literature Master’s Program

-During the 2020-2021 academic year, 10 students graduated with a master's degree in comparative literature from CU - Boulder.
-About 50% were men and 50% were women.
-Nationwide, master's degree programs only see 36% men graduate in comparative literature each year.
-CU - Boulder does a better job at serving the male population as it supports 14% more men than average.
+For the most recent academic year available, 42% of comparative literature master's degrees went to men and 58% went to women.
+Nationwide, master's degree programs only see 30% men graduate in comparative literature each year.
+CU - Boulder does a better job at serving the male population as it supports 11% more men than average.

 undefined